notpresident35/awesome-learn-gamedev/README.md

 ### 💜 Curated by <ins>[Hazel Kennedy](https://linktr.ee/dawdledoodles)</ins> 💜

 Got resources?
 Notice a broken link?
 Email me, shoot me a DM, or make a pull request!
-I’m always open to chat as well - don’t be shy ^^
+I like chatting too - don't be shy! ^^

 <br />